 Tips to remember

 - Smile while you are talking.
-You will be able to hear the smile in your voice and create a positive impression.
+You will be able to hear the smile in your voice, which creates a positive impression.

 - Make sure there are no background noises in your message – like tv, radio, or traffic.

-- If your calling about a confidential matter, don’t leave all the details on the voicemail.
+- If you are calling about a confidential matter, don’t leave all the details on the voicemail.
 You never know who may have access to the voicemail or may overhear it.

 - Listen to all voicemail prompts and follow instructions carefully as every phone system is different.